Here's my A to Z of helpful sleep tips……Enjoy!!

 H is for Healthy - It’s good to have a healthy relationship with sleep, know what works for you.
 Does having small naps in the day help when having broken sleep at night or do you feel better if you go to bed when baby does?
 Figure out what works best for you and remember this period of sleep deprivation will eventually pass.

 I is for Illness - Any sort of illness such as colds or viral infections will most likely disrupt sleep.
-It is not recommended to sleep train during this time.
-Just give your baby love and start again when they are well enough.
+It is not recommended to work on your little ones sleep during this time.
+Just give your baby the love and comfort they need, then start again when they are well enough.

 K is for Key - My key sleep principles are consistency, confidence and calm.
 It is so important to use all three to be successful when sleep training.